Best practices for setting max-age on CDN media assets

 self.addEventListener('fetch', (e) => {

-// Match fingerprinted media paths (8-char hex hash)
+// Match fingerprinted media paths (8-char hex hash before the extension)

 e.respondWith(